< /> < /> < /> < />

 Your health practitioner might ask you to keep a food diary, so they can get an understanding of your food habits and assist you in creating healthy habits, or they may ask you to track your physical activity throughout the day so they know how much you're moving your body.

 It's important to note that if you're going to work with a healthcare professional to lose weight, make sure you find the right fit.
-Feeling supported by your doctor is vital to losing weight — if you don't feel comfortable with them, it's important to find a new one as soon as possible.
+Feeling supported by your practitioner is vital to losing weight — if you don't feel comfortable with them, it's important to find a new one as soon as possible.

 How to prepare for your visit to the doctor's

-Once you've bitten the bullet and decided to work with a doctor, it's important to prepare for your appointment [3].
+Once you've bitten the bullet and decided to work with a doctor, it's important to prepare for your appointment.

 You might find it helpful to write notes about your experience, your medical history and any other chronic disease you may have.
-You should also note any medications that you're on.
+You should also note any medications that you're on [3]

 Prepare to chat about your history with weight loss and whether you've struggled with weight gain in the past, as well as your mood, your sleeping habits and eating habits.
 This is also a good time to inform your practitioner of other diets you have may have tried.